-Bruce Wayne aka Batman is well known as being a very typical archetype of the stoic brooding male figure.
+Bruce Wayne, also known as Batman, is well known as being a very typical archetype of the stoic brooding male figure.
 He’s a badass.
-He’s the GODDAMNED BATMAN!
+He’s the Goddamned Batman!
 And maybe it’s because Batman is so cool that people are constantly asking questions about his sexuality.

 The artists and writers were doing a decent job outing Batman themselves.

 The first person to attempt to “out” Batman was Fredric Wertham, a psychiatrist who wrote a book called Seduction of the Innocent, and argued that Batman and Robin where homosexuals in a very homoerotic story and these stories were encouraging children to be gay… yeah.
 (He also accused Wonder Woman of being a lesbian, because a strong woman that doesn’t rely on a man for everything must be a lesbian.
 Obviously!)

 This accusation caused trouble for DC Comics and the writers were quick to create Batgirl and Batwoman as love interests for Batman and Robin.
 Ironically, Batwoman would be later reintroduced as a lesbian.

 Despite many people believing Batman is gay, the comic books show the exact opposite.
 Bruce Wayne is a notorious playboy with a (extremely) long list of woman (civilian, superhero, and villain) as potential love interests.
 Of course many people point out that this could be Batman overcompensating for is homosexual urges.
 Furthermore, there is much speculation as to whether or not Bruce Wayne is actually a playboy or if he just pretends to be one.
 I think this reflected best in the recent Nolan films.
 In both Batman Begins and The Dark Knight, Bruce Wayne has many women on his arm, but as far as the movies show, he never actually takes any of them home with him.
 He’s too busy being Batman to actually have sex and be a playboy.